corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 }
 ```

 Let's get that into the solution.
 Again, these steps are using VS Code, but you can use whatever IDE and/or tools you like.
-We're going to create an `api` folder and create a `person-from-api.json` document in there.
+We'll create an `api` folder and drop a document called `person-from-api.json` in there.

 ```
 mkdir api